warmist/scripts/docs/quickfort.rst

 Configuration
 -------------

-The quickfort script reads its global configuration from the :file:`dfhack-config/quickfort/quickfort.txt` file, which you can customize.
-The settings may be dynamically modified by the ``quickfort set`` command for the current session, but settings changed with the ``quickfort set`` command will not change the configuration stored in the file:
+The quickfort script has a few global configuration options that you can customize with the ``quickfort set`` command.
+Modified settings are only kept for the current session and will be reset when you restart DF.

-``blueprints_dir`` (default: ``blueprints``)
+``blueprints_user_dir`` (default: ``dfhack-config/blueprints``)
-    Directory tree to search for blueprints.
-Can be set to an absolute or relative path.
-If set to a relative path, resolves to a directory under the DF folder.
-Note that if you change this directory, you will not see blueprints written by the DFHack `blueprint` plugin (which always writes to the ``blueprints`` dir) or blueprints in the quickfort blueprint library.
+    Directory tree to search for player-created blueprints.
+It can be set to an absolute or relative path.
+If set to a relative path, it resolves to a directory under the DF folder.
+Note that if you change this directory, you will not see blueprints written by the DFHack `blueprint` plugin (which always writes to the ``dfhack-config/blueprints`` dir).
+``blueprints_library_dir`` (default: ``hack/data/blueprints``)
+    Directory tree to search for library blueprints.
 ``force_marker_mode`` (default: ``false``)
     If true, will designate all dig blueprints in marker mode.
 If false, only cells with dig codes explicitly prefixed with ``m`` will be designated in marker mode.
-``query_unsafe`` (default: ``false``)
-    Skip ``query`` blueprint sanity checks that detect common blueprint errors and halt or skip keycode playback.
-Checks include ensuring a configurable building exists at the designated cursor position and verifying the active UI screen is the same before and after sending keys for the cursor position.
-If you find you need to enable this for one of your own blueprints, you should probably be using a
-    `config blueprint <quickfort-config-blueprints>`, not a ``query`` blueprint.
-    Most players will never need to enable this setting.
 ``stockpiles_max_barrels``, ``stockpiles_max_bins``, and ``stockpiles_max_wheelbarrows`` (defaults: ``-1``, ``-1``, ``0``)
     Set to the maximum number of resources you want assigned to stockpiles of the relevant types.
 Set to ``-1`` for DF defaults (number of stockpile tiles for stockpiles that take barrels and bins, and 1 wheelbarrow for stone stockpiles).
-The default here for wheelbarrows is ``0`` since using wheelbarrows can *decrease* the efficiency of your fort unless you know how to use them properly.
+The default here for wheelbarrows is ``0`` since using wheelbarrows can *decrease* the efficiency of your fort unless you assign an appropriate number of wheelbarrows to the stockpile.
 Blueprints can `override <quickfort-place-containers>` this value for specific stockpiles.

-There is one other configuration file in the ``dfhack-config/quickfort`` folder:
-:source:`aliases.txt <dfhack-config/quickfort/aliases.txt>`.
-It defines keycode
-shortcuts for query blueprints.
-The format for this file is described in the `quickfort-alias-guide`, and default aliases that all players can use and build on are available in the `quickfort-alias-library`.
-Some quickfort library aliases require the `search-plugin` plugin to be enabled.

 API
 ---